 During these kinds of emergencies, when faced with too much information or with uncertainty, people are forced to simplify their mental patterns unconsciously so as to make quick decisions, according to Daniel Kahneman, a doctor of psychology and cognitive psychology, and author of Thinking Fast and Slow.
 This intuitive mode of operation is, however, more vulnerable to reasoning bias.
 How then can we make good decisions in such a context?

-Crisis: how to optimise your decision-making and avoid drama with your colleagues
+Crisis: how to optimize your decision-making and avoid drama with your colleagues

 1. Start afresh with a common goal